 And for that reason, I will carry you up to Paradise"

-That was the grand epilogue that an "Earth Green" leader is looking for, as they ventured to try in making the world a better place, regardless how small the deeds are: the bigger, the better.
+That was the grand epilogue that an "Earth Green" leader is looking for, as they ventured to try in making the world a better place, regardless of how small the deeds are: the bigger, the better.

-Disclaimer: all the perspectives in this blog is casual interpretation I personally made.
+Disclaimer: all the perspectives in this blog is a casual interpretation I personally made.
 There is no official literature over the "Avengers" characters mapping into leadership/management.
 So do take it lightly, and have fun reading!